mitoclub/mtdna-mutspec-insecta/README.md

 &nbsp; 0.5. aggregate_pipe_results.py - merge mutspec tables from different species into one table

+&nbsp; 0.5.5 obsnum_qc.ipynb - merge observed_mutations.tsv tables from different species (no saving) and plot relevant qc data (muts per sp, muts per branch, transitions fraction).
+For now, it automatically filters out the trees' branches with more than 6 mutations and then updates obsnum and therefore recalculates mutspecs in the merged table from the previous step (change paths accordingly).

 1.  midori_parser_codonusage.ipynb - creates mega .gb file of specified taxa from MIDORI sequences
 2.  codonusage_table.py - calculates nucleotide content (general and neutral) and number of codons. automaticaly reverse complements genes on negative strand (<ins>set manually</ins> to ND1, ND4L, ND4 and ND5), can drop species with wrong amino translations, which significantly cuts number of CockTer species for phylo PCA (from 32 to 11)
 3.  calculate_skews.py - calculates skews, can invert codonusage data (including changing skew for GAskew to CTskew).
 Can only get stats for inverted data